 A tripod is one of those things that most, myself included, overlook when they’re starting out and just get the cheapest tripod they can find as it’s just a tripod after all.

-Whilst it’s true that any tripod is better than no tripod, a quality tripod from the get-go will save having to burn through cheap tripod after tripod.
+Whilst it’s true that any tripod is better than no tripod, a quality tripod from the get-go will save having to burn through numerous cheap tripods.

 This is especially true if you’re on the go & take a lot of photos outside.
 We travel quite a bit and find that this tripod from Manfrotto provides just the right amount of durability, compactness & price point.